 View trailer here:

-Set in the heart of the West Midlands, the film portrays the plight of the supporters of Coventry City Football Club, known as the Sky Blue Army, during their protests against the uprooting of their club from the city.
-The football club's exile is fuelled by a dispute over a stadium and casino complex owned by a consortium consisting of a local charity and the city council, leading the club's owners hedge fund Sisu Capital Ltd., to take the club to play 'home' games 35 miles away at Northampton's Sixfields Stadium.
+Set in the heart of the West Midlands, the film portrays the plight of the Coventry City supporters, known as the Sky Blue Army, during their protests against the uprooting of their club from the city.
+The football club's exile is fuelled by a dispute over a stadium and casino complex owned by a consortium consisting of a local charity and the city council, leading the club's owners hedge fund Sisu Capital Ltd. to take the club to play 'home' games 35 miles away outside of Coventry.

-The film's narrative is punctuated by the voice-over of a local woman, who frames the struggle within her own psychological breakdown.
-The content of the woman's dreams alludes to the figure of Lady Godiva, whose mythical protest on horseback through the streets of medieval Coventry on behalf of her townsfolk endeared her forever with the people of the city, her apparition here taking on a role of intercessor.
+The film's narrative is punctuated by the voice-over of a local woman, who frames the struggle within her own psychological breakdown through a series of dreams relating to the exile.
+The woman's dreams allude to apparition of the figure of Lady Godiva, whose mythical protest on horseback through the streets of medieval Coventry earned her pride of place in Coventry folklore.

 Shot on a combination of super-8 and digital underpinned by a highly-crafted soundtrack, Things Fall Apart takes the documentary subject into a dream-like sensory space, in what might be described as an hallucinatory, or dream, ethnography.